WaCoDiS/data-access-api/README.md

 ## Installation / Building Information
 ### Build from Source
 WaCoDiS Data Access uses (as most of the WaCoDiS components) the java programming language.
 In order to build Data Access from source _Java Development Kit_ (JDK) must be available.
-Data Access is tested with Oracle JDK 8.
-Unless stated otherwise later JDK versions can be used as well as OpenJDK.
+Data Access is tested with Oracle JDK 8 and OpenJDK 8.
+Unless stated otherwise later JDK versions can be used.
 Data Access is a [maven project](https://maven.apache.org/install.html).
 To build this project from source maven has to be installed.

 1. Build Data Models